 I have lived in Madison for 13 years with my wife Lynne and my three children who have all attended Madison schools.
-I am the only candidate to have served on the Board of Finance - in 2007-2009 as a Democrat, serving as liaison to the Police Commission and Library Board.
-I have an MBA focused in Healthcare Management, and have worked in the healthcare industry for many years in business and finance roles and am also a Registered Nurse.
+I am the only candidate to have served on the Board of Finance – in 2007-2009 as a Democrat, serving as liaison to the Police Commission and Library Board.
+I have an MBA focused on Healthcare Management, and have worked in the healthcare industry for many years in business and finance roles and am also a Registered Nurse.

-I plan to bring to the Board of Finance an independent voice for public good: forward-looking vision- to investments in the future like the best public use of historic Academy school.
+I plan to bring to the Board of Finance an independent voice for the public good: forward-looking vision- to investments in the future like the best public use of historic Academy school.
 I will advocate for a much-needed ethics board to ensure against conflicts of interest, as many other towns have done.
-But also transparency and opening up public input to more people around town then just a vocal few, through social media, outreach, and more public forums.
-In my previous tenure on the board I was a strong voice for public schools, and affordability and services for seniors (tax deferral and the senior center), and adequately funding future needs, such as road maintenance capital funds, and future pension-related liabilities.
+But also transparency and opening up public input to more people around town than just a vocal few, through social media, outreach, and more public forums.
+In my previous tenure on the board, I was a strong voice for public schools, and affordability and services for seniors (tax deferral and the senior center), and adequately funding future needs, such as road maintenance capital funds, and future pension-related liabilities.

-Two decades in corporate budget management have taught me to analyze spending carefully: To always look for off sets like non-value-added expenditures, unnecessary spending, and to recognize when an expenditure is (or is not) justified by Return on Investment (ROI).
+Two decades in corporate budget management have taught me to analyze spending carefully: To always look for offsets like non-value-added expenditures, unnecessary spending, and to recognize when an expenditure is (or is not) justified by Return on Investment (ROI).
 There are often areas where we can find cost reductions that enable us to invest in other areas.

 Integrity and Vision: We are all in This Together- we need to join together to recognize that democracy is not a spectator sport.
 Participation in government is about the will of the people being recognized and honored and that is what I intend to do.
 For too long local politics has been “us against them”.
 This is unfortunate as there are many issues on which people coming together can unite in mutual interest- Strong Schools, Senior Tax Freeze, Investment in Green Energy and technology…It’s not a right or left thing… and, importantly, not everything we approve we have to benefit from personally (or immediately).